proinfocus/QuickDBS-UsageDemo/README.md

 ```

 ## Usage
-Both SQL Server and SQLite libraries of QuickDBS works very much identical with just the change in the connection string.
-It makes switching between SQL Server and SQLite easier.
+All SQL Server, MySql and SQLite libraries of QuickDBS works very much identical with just the change in the connection string.
+It makes switching between SQL Server, MySql and SQLite easier.
 It also has the ability to group different database executions under a transaction using **CreateTransaction** method following with either **CommitTransaction** or **RollbackTransaction** methods as required.

 The following is a simple example of how the transaction can be used.